The Remarkable Benefits of 3D Printing in the Healthcare and Medical Sector

 3D printing has experienced significant progress and development in the last 30 years and is continuing to revolutionise the way businesses and organisations approach product development.
 Recent advances in technology at the equipment level and in materials science have delivered substantial gains, with improved throughput, better performance and cost efficiencies in prototyping and factory floor production.
 The introduction of smaller scale affordable printer systems means the technology is now accessible to a wider user group.

 Stereolithography (SLA) 3D printing is at the forefront of these new developments.
 Recognised as the first commercial rapid prototyping technology, SLA continues to gain traction over alternative additive systems, with designers, engineers specially mechanical engineering and medical device manufacturers.
 Particularly because of the ever-expanding range of diverse materials and the capability to produce parts with precision accuracy, intricate details and smooth topography.
+Selective laser melting is another advanced manufacturing technique used in creating precise and custom medical implants, particularly with metals like titanium, enhancing the customisation and overall effectiveness of surgical implants in improving patient outcomes.
+Selective laser sintering (SLS) is another key technology in recent advancements, known for creating complex medical devices, prototypes, prosthetics, and orthotics with excellent mechanical properties and no need for support structures.

 Image above courtesy of Formlabs